 I was privileged to attend an Alldens Lane’s event.
 Alldens Lane is an exclusive executive coaching brand that offers tailored business solutions to female business leaders and entrepreneurs.
-In attendance were most of the top female executives you would want to meet.
+Most of the top female executives you would want to meet were in attendance.
 The event was a three-course dinner with Lucy Quist, the first female CEO of a Telecommunications firm in Ghana and Ms Maidie Arkutu, the then CEO of Unilever Ghana and other trailblazing women in leadership.

-The moment came when we had to network.
-Cocktail glass in the left hand, right hand for handshakes and courtesy hugs.
+The moment came when we had to network—cocktail glass in the left hand, right hand for handshakes and courtesy hugs.
 With nerves raging like wildfire and elevator pitch ready, it was showtime!
-Little did I know, that night will teach me a lesson I will never forget instead of the fun and networks I had anticipated.
+Little did I know that night would teach me a lesson I will never forget instead of the fun and networks I had anticipated.
 Anyway, I spotted Ms Lucy Quist and quickly took advantage to connect with her using my elevator pitch.
-It sounded something like this: “Hello, it is a pleasure to meet you.
+It sounded like this: “Hello, it is a pleasure to meet you.
 My name is Adiza Brimah-Annan, and I am an image consultant”.
 Hello Adiza, she said.
 Lovely outfit.
 Thank you, I replied.
 So what do you do?
 She asked.
 I am an image consultant, I replied.
-She was silent for a moment, and asked again, what do you do?
+She was silent for a moment and asked again, what do you do?
 This time I decide to be more elaborate.
 I help women to select and pair their clothing to look beautiful.
 Oh, I see, she said.
-And quickly, I added, I look forward to an opportunity to offer you my service.
+And quickly added that I look forward to an opportunity to offer you my service.
 Immediately she smiled and answered, “I know how to put things together, thank you”.

 Now, with that reply, all I could think of was to say no more.
-After an all-important pause, I smiled, complimented her outfit and thanked her for her time.
+After an all-important pause, I smiled, complimented and thanked her.
 It is indeed a pleasure meeting you, do enjoy the rest of your evening, I said to her.
 After that episode, I was left thinking of what I could have said differently.
-I remember thinking if this is the reply I was going to get from anybody I talk to, I would be better off not talking to anyone about what I do for the rest of the evening.
-After that night, I decided to learn more about how to pitch my services much better.
+I remember thinking if this were the reply I would get from anybody I talked to, I would be better off not talking to anyone about what I do for the rest of the evening.
+After that night, I decided to learn more about pitching my services better.

-After practising my new pitch, I discovered the focus must be on the benefits my services offer and what the client can achieve with those benefits.
-What makes this pitch must suitable is that it sells my expertise without sounding like a sales personnel.
+After practising my new pitch, I discovered the focus must be on my services’ benefits and what the client can achieve with those benefits.
+This pitch must be suitable because it sells my expertise without sounding like a sales personnel.
 I like it even better because it helps to set a context and clearly states who my ideal client is.

-So watch out, anytime we meet either in person or virtual, you will be hearing this.
-“It gets to a point where professionals especially business leaders feel stuck or invisible in their quest for success.
-I equip individuals in these situations to unlock their holistic leadership potential through style and confidence so they can claim life-changing opportunities.
-I work as a Style Strategist & a Deliberate Presence Guide”.
+So watch out; anytime we meet in person or virtual, you will hear this.
+“It gets to a point where professionals, especially business leaders, feel invisible in their quest for success.
+I equip these individuals to stand out confidently with style & presence to grow their reach.
+I work as a Visibility & Style Strategist”.